marciioluucas/phiber/README.md

   - See generated SQL
   - Activate console logs.

-This library has been made by a student of Technology in Systems to Internet of Morrinhos - GO, Brazil.
+This library has been made by a Internet Systems Tecnology's student from Morrinhos - GO, Brazil.

 [![IFGoiano](https://img.shields.io/badge/IF-Goiano-brightgreen.svg)](https://www.ifgoiano.edu.br/morrinhos)

-Criador [Márcio Lucas]
+Creator [Márcio Lucas]

-> I made this library to increase my knowledge and to help my friends programmers build apps in PHP more fast, cause I see an big difficulty to build SQLs and i think it is very boring.
+> I made this library to increase my knowledge and to help my programmer friends build apps in PHP faster, because I see big difficulty to build SQLs and i think it is very boring.

 This library are in alpha test, I don't recommend to production environments.